kreier/ar65view/README.md

 If a certain file is selected in the JList, the selection of a different directory leads to an error message.
 (The 'removeAktivation();' in bin.SpectraData( ) doesn't work ).
 FIX: Just restart the program.

 ## Release notes

+### 0.2.11.02 (February 2011)
+- Java webstart with JNLP added an new compiled, sourcecode available with SVN on sourceforge

 ### 0.2.11.01 (February 2011)
 - 'Shirley background' can easily be removed (without negative data)